thurain-oo/forkedfromKoMMS/content/posts/2016-01-26-using-tshark-to-decrypt-ssl-tls-packets.md

 type: post
 date: 2016-01-26T08:59:40+00:00
 url: /2016/01/26/using-tshark-to-decrypt-ssl-tls-packets/
-force_ssl:
-  - 1
-categories:
-  - General
 tags:
-  - decrypt
   - ssl
   - tls
   - tshark

 ---
-I&#8217;m going to walk you through the process of decoding SSL/TLS traffic from a pcap file with the server&#8217;s private key using tshark (command-line version of Wireshark).
+I'm going to walk you through the process of decoding SSL/TLS traffic from a pcap file with the server's private key using tshark (command-line version of Wireshark).
 You can, of course, always use ssldump for the same purpose.

 I assume you know how SSL/TLS works, and basic understanding of how Wireshark works, and why we use it.